georgringer/news/Documentation/Introduction/Index.rst

 Introduction
 ============

-.. only:: html

 This chapter gives you a basic introduction about the TYPO3 CMS extension "*news*".

 .. toctree::
    :maxdepth: 5